1981 Smith & Wesson 6080 NOS -0121

 - Model 6080 is a heavy-duty hunting knife with a 4 3/4" blade.

 This knife is NOS in the display box.
-American Series knifes are durable, easy to sharpen, have a great feel and the perfect size for hunting, camping and bush craft.
-Good carry/use knife.
+American Series knifes are durable, easy to sharpen and have a great feel.
+The perfect size for hunting, camping and bushcraft.
+A good carry/use knife.

 other knives: Smith & Wesson Knives